jusevesi/twitterProfile-frontend/README.md

 # Test Zemoga Frontend

-This repository contains the backend in node.js for the Zemoga development test.
+This repository contains the backend in node.js for the Twitter Profile development test.

 ## Steps to execute the project
 To execute this project, you must install first the backend in the following link: